suzanamelo-m/suzanamelo/content/posts/aws-all-builders-welcome-grant-2024/index.md

 The All Builders Welcome Grant removes the financial barriers to AWS re:Invent.
 It includes:

-🌟 A full re:Invent conference pass
+🌟 A full re:Invent conference pass <br>

-✈️ Flights to Las Vegas, from anywhere in the world
+✈️ Flights to Las Vegas, from anywhere in the world <br>

-🏨 5 nights of hotel accommodation
+🏨 5 nights of hotel accommodation <br>

-☕️ Access to an exclusive grantee lounge
+☕️ Access to an exclusive grantee lounge <br>

-🪑 Reserved seating for keynotes
+🪑 Reserved seating for keynotes<br>

-🎉 Special grantee-only events
+🎉 Special grantee-only events<br>

-🎁 Unique swags
+🎁 Unique swags<br>

-🚕 Airport transportation (Uber support included)
+🚕 Airport transportation (Uber support included)<br>

 And yes, it was as amazing as it sounds.
 However, even more impactful than the financial support was the experience itself.
 The part that truly changed my life forever.